baronefr/openlab-report-template/README.md

 # openlab report template

 A LaTeX template for the project report of CERN openlab summer students.
+Take a look at the **preview of the document** [here](preview.pdf).

 It is based on LaTeX `article` class.
 Minimal customization has been added to match provided template.
-A preview of the document is available [here](preview.pdf).

 ## Usage